 This rule applies to all schools.

-The board of (name of school) or any persons acting on its behalf will not charge fees for or seek payment or contributions (howsoever described) as a condition of-
+The Board of Presentation Convent N.S. or any persons acting on its behalf will not charge fees for or seek payment or contributions (howsoever described) as a condition of-

 an application for admission of a student to the school, or